-We use Google AdWords Remarketing to advertise Schochor, Federico and Staton, P.A. across the Internet, in particular on the Google Display Network.
+We use Google AdWords Remarketing to advertise Schochor, Staton, Goldberg and Cardea, P.A. across the Internet, in particular on the Google Display Network.

-AdWords remarketing will display ads to you based on what parts of the Schochor, Federico and Staton, P.A.website you have viewed by placing a cookie on your web browser.
+AdWords remarketing will display ads to you based on what parts of the Schochor, Staton, Goldberg and Cardea, P.A. website you have viewed by placing a cookie on your web browser.